 Marijuana Flavor With a Dash of Science

 You can probably guess which scent and flavor α-pinene exudes.
 In addition to strains like AK-47, Blue Dream, and ACDC, you’ll find this terpene in pine needles, rosemary, and dill.
 If you’ve ever inhaled deeply in an evergreen forest, you might not be surprised to learn α-pinene is useful for enhancing alertness and memory retention.
-Preliminary studies suggest it might help treat asthma, inflammation, and anxiety, as well as holding some anti-cancer potential.
+Preliminary studies suggest it might help treat asthma, inflammation, and anxiety.
 It has a fairly high vaporization temperature of about 311°F.

 If you’re like me and have a bit of knowledge about terpenes, you may not have come across this one before (I hadn’t!).
 Sweet, herbal, and woodsy, ocimene is one of the underlying scent-makers in plants like mint, parsley, pepper, and orchids.
 It has a lot of potential benefits, including antiseptic, -viral, -fungal, and -bacterial properties.
 It’s also a decongestant!
 Sample the properties of ocimene, which vaporizes at a low 122°F, in White Fire OG, Chocolope, and Dutch Treat.

 Featuring the spicy, musky undertones found in mangoes, thyme, and hops, myrcene delivers a chill, indica-esque couch-lock effect that promotes relaxation.
-If you often hunt out strains that ease insomnia and pain, and boast powerful antioxidant effects, you might have unknowingly been reaching for the myrcene-rich options.
 Another with a high vape point, myrcene goes aerial at about 330°F and can be found in strains like White Widow and Jack Herer.
 How’s that for a delicious marijuana flavor?